Heart disease, stroke, and a lack of infrared light

 Saunas and hot water immersion expose your body to a large amount of infrared light, because of the temperature of the source.

-Prevention of Heart Disease with Infrared Light
+Prevention of Stroke and Heart Disease with Infrared Light

 - Get more sunlight Sunlight is almost 50% infrared light, and much of this light falls in the exclusion zone boosting range around 800-1500nm.